enricoDec/Estimating-indoor-occupancy-using-BLE/README.md

 | ACTIVE_SCAN                | Active Scan (True) or Passive Scan (False)                                 | true                                       |
 | FILTER_RSSI                | Only Include Devices with RSSI higher than this value (0 for no filter)    | -100                                       |

 Furthermore these settings can be updated directly on the device via MQTT.
 By default the device is subscribed to the topic `roomUtilization/updateConfig` and listens for configuration updates.
-The following message can be used to update the configuration:
+The following data can be used to update the configuration:

 ```json
 {